orthanc-mirrors/orthanc-book/Sphinx/source/plugins/worklists-plugin.rst

       // New options in v 1.12.10

       "SaveInOrthancDatabase": false,      // If set to true and if the Orthanc Database supports Key-Value stores
-                                           // (PostgreSQL or SQLite), the worklists must be created through the Rest API
+                                           // (PostgreSQL or SQLite), the worklists must be created through the REST API
-                                           // and are stored in the Orthanc DB (new in v 1.12.10) "SetStudyInstanceUidIfMissing": true,  // Add a StudyInstanceUID to the worklist if none is provided in the Rest API call to create it
+                                           // and are stored in the Orthanc DB (new in v 1.12.10) "SetStudyInstanceUidIfMissing": true,  // Add a StudyInstanceUID to the worklist if none is provided in the REST API call to create it
       "DeleteWorklistsOnStableStudy": true,   // Delete the worklist as soon as a a stable study is found with the StudyInstanceUID
                                               // provided in the worklist.
                                               // Note that this check is performed in the Worklist Housekeeper thread.
 The plugin